 When I did, the main thing that struck was how sweet and humble she was.
 She gave us a warm welcome, showing us to our table but remaining too polite to sit down with us.
 After exchanging pleasantries, she disappeared into the kitchen to oversee the preparation of our food.
 Half-way through our meal, she came back with a plate of complementary fried chicken as an extra treat.

-After we had finished eating, we’re able to convince her to take a seat and chat for a while.
+After we’d finished eating, we’re able to convince her to take a seat and chat for a while.
 We talked in a mixture of Thai and English, as she’s more comfortable speaking Thai.
 When I ask if she’s fluent, she reluctantly says “maybe”, but from listening to the way she interacts with her staff, it’s clear that she has a very strong grasp on the language.
 She can read and write Thai, too.

 Intrigued about the status of Tiger’s fight career, I asked her if she had any fights coming up.
 She excitedly told me that did, but in Japan, not Thailand.
 She was preparing to fly back to make a TV show appearance to promote it at the time.
 She would like to fight in Thailand, but says that her manager doesn’t allow her.
 “In Japan, Muay Thai is business.
 In Thailand, it’s not business”, she explained.
 If she could get by simply by fighting here, she would.
 However, that’s not the case.
 That’s where the restaurant comes in.
 It provides her with a stable income while allowing her to stay in Thailand and keep doing the sport she loves.
 I used English teaching to do the same.